katzur/story-sparks/README.md

 # Acknowledgments
-* Huge thank you to my Code Institute fellow students from cohort msletb-nov-2021 and our amazing faciliator Kasia Bogucka.
+* Huge thank you to my Code Institute fellow students from cohort msletb-nov-2021 and our amazing facilitator Kasia Bogucka.
 * Thank you to my mentor Chris Quinn for his precious suggestions and support during this year with Code Institute.
 * Thanks to my fiancé Dino for ongoing support and reassurance that stepping into the coding world was the best idea.
 * Last but not least thanks to Code Institute's Tutor Support and Student Care Teams for their help, when really needed.